 This post is going to be a little more general, and will give a rough breakdown of how things happen on CASPA every year (so even if you’re not applying this year, it’s good information for you to know).

 Pretty much the easiest way to think about it is to say that you want to apply the year BEFORE you want to start school.
-So, if you want to start school in 2019, you should be applying in this upcoming CASPA cycle opening on April 26th.
+The entire application process takes roughly a year, from actually applying, to getting interviews, to getting an acceptance.
+So, if you want to start school in 2022 you should be applying in this upcoming CASPA cycle opening in April.

 This is why CASPA cycles are labeled with two years.

 For example CASPA cycle 2021 (year 1) -2022 (year 2)

 This labeling gives us a pretty easy rule of thumb.
 That first year is the year you apply.
 The second year is the year that you would start your program.

 Now beyond that, you can think of CASPA in seasons.

 CASPA opens.
 Get started, and make sure you send out your letter of recommendation emails right away (these can take forever to get back depending on who you ask).
 Take a moment to review all of the programs that you’re applying to and compile their requirements into one place (you should have already done this! but if you haven’t, definitely do it now).
 Try to plan to take any remaining prerequisites over the summer.